Featured Faculty 2015-2016

-Joseph Slaughter (bio), Associate Professor of English and Comparative Literature at Columbia University (Spring)
+Marcellus Blount (bio), Associate Professor of English and Comparative Literature at Columbia University (Fall)

-Gregory Mann (bio), Professor of History at Columbia University (Summer)
+Michael Stanislawski (bio), Nathan J. Miller Professor of Jewish History at Columbia University (Spring)

 Columbia University’s M.A. in History and Literature is an innovative new program that explores the interconnections and intersections between history and literature, both as categories of cultural production and as scholarly disciplines.
 In the past thirty years the boundaries between history and literature have become usefully blurred, as literary scholars pursued the historical aspects of their texts and historians recognized the literary aspects of their narratives.
 The M.A. in History and Literature capitalizes on this propitious intellectual moment, enabling its students to address new methodological horizons that combine close reading of texts with expansive attention to historical context.

 The program is held at Columbia’s Global Center for Europe, located at Reid Hall in the sixth arrondissement in Paris.
 Students are taught by eminent scholars in history and literature from Columbia University, and also choose from a wide variety of courses at France’s two top-tier graduate schools in the humanities and the social sciences: the Ecole normale supérieure and the Ecole des hautes études en sciences sociales.